Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Introduction

 \section{Introduction}

-Most atomic nuclei in their ground state are deformed from a well defined spherical shape.
+Most atomic nuclei in their ground state are deformed from a well-defined spherical shape.
 Nuclear deformation arises due to short-range strong nuclear force among nucleons themselves, and depending on the proton and neutron number, the minima in the total energy of the system can be found for spherical, ellipsoidal, octuple and hexadecapole shapes~\cite{Heyde2011,Togashi:2016yzs,Heyde:2016sop,Frauendorf:2017ryj,Zhou:2016ujx}.
-Information about nuclear deformation is primarily extracted from spectroscopic measurements and models of reduced transition probability $B(En)$ between low-lying rotational states, which involves nuclear experiments with energy per nucleon less than few 10 MeVs.
-Recently, the prospects of probing the nuclear deformation at much higher beam energy, energy per nucleon exceeding hundreds of GeVs, by taking advantage of the hydrodynamic flow behavior of large number of produced final-state particles, have been discussed~\cite{Heinz:2004ir,Filip:2009zz,Shou:2014eya,Goldschmidt:2015kpa,Giacalone:2017dud,Giacalone:2018apa,Giacalone:2021uhj,Giacalone:2021udy,Jia:2021wbq,Jia:2021tzt,Bally:2021qys}, several experimental evidences have been observed~\cite{Adamczyk:2015obl,Acharya:2018ihu,Sirunyan:2019wqp,Aad:2019xmh,jjia}.
+Information about nuclear deformation is primarily extracted from spectroscopic measurements and models of reduced transition probability $B(En)$ between low-lying rotational states, which involves nuclear experiments with energy per nucleon less than few tens of MeVs.
+Recently, the prospects of probing the nuclear deformation at much higher beam energy, energy per nucleon exceeding hundreds of GeVs, by taking advantage of the hydrodynamic flow behavior of large number of produced final-state particles, have been discussed~\cite{Heinz:2004ir,Filip:2009zz,Shou:2014eya,Goldschmidt:2015kpa,Giacalone:2017dud,Giacalone:2018apa,Giacalone:2021uhj,Giacalone:2021udy,Jia:2021wbq,Jia:2021tzt,Bally:2021qys}, and evidence from several experiments has been observed~\cite{Adamczyk:2015obl,Acharya:2018ihu,Sirunyan:2019wqp,ATLAS:2019dct,jjia}.

 The shape of a nucleus, including only the dominant quadrupole component, is often described by a nuclear density profile of the Woods-Saxon form,

 where the nuclear surface $R(\theta,\phi)$ is expanded into real form spherical harmonics $Y_{2,m}$ in the intrinsic frame.
 The positive number $\beta_2$ describes the overall quadrupole deformation, and the triaxiality parameter $\gamma$ controls the relative order of the three radii $r_a,r_b,r_c$ of the nucleus in the intrinsic frame.
 It has the range $0\leq\gamma\leq\pi/3$, with $\gamma=0$, $\gamma=\pi/3$, and $\gamma=\pi/6$ corresponding, respectively, to prolate ($r_a=r_b<r_c)$, oblate ($r_a<r_b=r_c$) or rigid triaxiality ($r_a<r_b<r_c$ and $2r_b=r_a+r_c$), see top row of Fig.~\ref{fig:1} for an illustration.
 Most nuclei have axially symmetric prolate or oblate shapes, and triaxiality is a rather elusive signature in nuclear structure physics.
 The triaxial degree of freedom is related to a number of interesting phenomena including the $\gamma$-band~\cite{bohr}, chirality~\cite{Frauendorf:1997mux} and wobbling motion~\cite{PRL.86.5866,RevModPhys.73.463}, but the extraction of $\gamma$ value has significant experimental and theoretical uncertainties.
 An interesting question is if and how triaxiality may manifest itself in other fields of nuclear physics.